 Linear TV watching continues to decline.
 And now, even streaming platforms are struggling to hold onto loyal viewers.
 According to Nielsen, YouTube recently became the co-leader in streaming watchtime.1

 People have always connected in front of the TV screen, but YouTube gives them the unique chance to bond over shared passions — like watching live-streamed concerts, fitness classes or even religious ceremonies together.
 They feel a similar connection to the ads they get, too.
 In a new study with Latitude, 59% of respondents agreed that ads on YouTube are more relevant than ads on linear TV or other streaming apps.2

-To help you reach these engaged viewers, we’re launching a new offering called Moment Blast.
-Designed for brands looking to raise awareness during key moments — like major sporting events, movie releases or product launches — Moment Blast gives advertisers prime positioning on YouTube Select content on connected TVs (CTV) and other devices, plus a Branded Title Card and optional Masthead placement.
+To help you reach these engaged viewers, we’re launching a new offering called First Position Moments.
+Designed for brands looking to raise awareness during key moments — like major sporting events, movie releases or product launches — First Position Moments gives advertisers prime positioning on YouTube Select content on connected TVs (CTV) and other devices, plus a Branded Title Card and optional Masthead placement.

 Help informed buyers shop what they love

 As e-commerce continues to rise, so has the informed buyer.
 New research from the Social Commerce and Video Study in partnership with TalkShoppe shows that having trusted information and confidence in purchases is more important to shoppers than ever.
 Respondents ranked YouTube number one against other video services and social media platforms in finding honest and detailed information.3 In short, shoppers have more confidence in the products they find on YouTube.